-SWRK 318.
-Human Behavior and the Social Environment I. (S) (3)
+SWRK 318: Human Behavior and the Social Environment I (F) (3)

-This course will provide students with an in-depth examination of the theoretical perspectives of the social work profession, focusing on systems theory, the ecological perspective, the empowerment perspective, strengths-based perspective, and the resiliency model.
-Individual growth and development (physical, psychological, social, cultural, spiritual) across the lifespan will be examined, along with the impact of diversity, such as age, gender, race, culture, upon individual and family functioning.
+This course will provide students with an in-depth examination of the theoretical perspectives of the social work profession focusing on systems theory, the ecological perspective, the empowerment perspective, strengths-based perspective, and the resiliency model.
+Individual growth and development (physical, psychological, social, cultural, and spiritual) across the lifespan will be examined, along with the impact of diversity, such as age, gender, race, culture, upon individual and family functioning.
 Family will be explored from a functional, structural, and lifespan perspective, as well as the interactional processes and communication patterns within the family.
-Prerequisites: SWRK 310, BIOL 109 & 110 or BIOL 111, or permission of instructor:
+Prerequisite: open to any student with junior standing, or permission of instructor.

-SWRK 321.
-Human Behavior and the Social Environment II.
-(S) (3)
+SWRK 321: Human Behavior and the Social Environment II (S) (3)

 This course provides knowledge and understanding of macro theories, research, and issues of human interactions in, between, and among groups, institutions, organizations, and communities.
-Emphasis is placed on understanding how diversity in age, class, color, disability, ethnicity, family structure, gender, marital status, national origin, race, religion, sex, sexual orientation, and socio-economic circumstances contribute to and influence human behavior within the macro environment; specific attention will be give to the patterns and consequences of discrimination and oppression.
-Prerequisites: SWRK 318, or permission of instructor.
+Emphasis is placed on understanding how diversity in age, class, color, disability, ethnicity, family structure, gender, marital status, national origin, race, religion, sex, sexual orientation, and socioeconomic circumstances contribute to and influence human behavior within the macro environment; specific attention will be given to the patterns and consequences of discrimination and oppression.
+Prerequisite: SWRK 318 or permission of instructor.

-SWRK 333.
-Foundation Skills for Generalist Social Work Practice.
-(F) (3)
+SWRK 325: Generalist Practice I: Social Work with Individuals (F) (3)